Ph1so/AI-Chat-Support/README.md

-Student Companion
+Student Companion - AI Chat Bot
 ----
-This is Student Companion, an AI Chat Bot I built trained off Lexington High School's data

 Here is an example of it being used: